 Ghee Made In the Slow Cooker

 This is the easiest way to make a large batch of ghee that I know.
 You can start it in the morning, and leave it cooking all day, or start it before you go to bed, let it cook all night, turn it to keep warm all day, then deal with it when you come home in the evening.
 Kerrygold brand is grass fed (available at Trader Joe’s).
 You can use blocks or sticks of butter.
 Ghee, like butter, tastes differently depending on the source.
 So don’t go out and buy cheap butter just because you’re making it in bulk.
-You can make ghee with 1 to 4 pounds of butter at one time, but make sure you have a slow cooker large enough.
+You can make ghee with 1 to 4 pounds of butter at one time, but make sure you have a the best slow cooker large enough.

 Makes about 1 pint ghee